echolang/docs/language/types.md

 This is the one place where PHP habits will genuinely hurt you.

 `bool` is its own type.
-It is not an integer that happens to hold 0 or 1, and integers do not convert to it:
+It is not an integer that happens to hold 0 or 1:

 ```echo
 bool $ready = true;